Iron Monger: Ultimate Universe

-During the "Ultimate Invasion", the Maker remade Earth-6160 into his own image.
-Obadiah Stane is an African-American man who is the business partner of Howard Stark, running Stark/Stane, one of the North American Union's main corporations, alongside him.
+An alternate universe version of Obadiah Stane appears in the Ultimate Universe imprint.
+This version is an African-American man who is the business partner of Howard Stark, running Stark/Stane, one of the North American Union's main corporations, alongside him.
 Both of them attend an international event of world leaders in The City at Latveria.
 When a clone army from the future attacks, Stane dons his armor to fight them until he is killed by a clone of Vision.

-It is later stated he was one of the members of the Maker's Council, serving as the ruler of the technocratic Union.
-After his death, Howard is appointed in his place.
+Stane is later revealed to have been a member of the Maker's Council, serving as the ruler of the technocratic Union.
+After Stane's death, Howard Stark is appointed in his place.